JustinMountain/ruby_programming/chess_v2/README.md

 2021-08-14
+- GameBoard has a method to update the location of a piece in the player hash
 - GameBoard has a method to update the display contents depending on piece
 - GameBoard has a method to reset the display contents for drawing
 - GameBoard has a method to remove a piece from a player's hash